Map by mapchart.net - Some rights reserved.

 In 1572 the castle was badly damaged in a battle with the president of Connacht; Sir Edward Fitton and was subsequently rebuilt as it appears today, fortified by Morogh O'Flaherty.

 In 1618 King James I granted the castle to Hugh O'Flaherty but shortly after it fell into the hands of the Marquis of Clanrickarde who used it as a base against Cromwell's forces.
-In 1687 the castle was back in the hands of the O'Flaherty clan for a rent of £76 per annum.
-In 1719 Bryan O'Flaherty bought the castle with the help of a mortgage of £1,600 which he borrowed from Lord Saint George but was unable to keep up the repayments and so the castle was lost again.
+In 1687 the castle was back in the hands of the O'Flaherty clan for a rent of 76 pounds per annum.
+In 1719 Bryan O'Flaherty bought the castle with the help of a mortgage which he borrowed from Lord Saint George but was unable to keep up the repayments and so the castle was lost again.

 The castle last changed hands in 1952 when the Commissioner for Public Works took over the building and restored the parapet, chimney and roof in 1963.
 It is now managed by the Heritage Service of the local government.